Springtime hits - your ultimate guide to birdsong from the RSPB

 Our simple to follow guide to building a BEE HOTEL for your garden

-Beetle Mania.
 Read all about beetles, bugs and skaters and how to spot them here Whether you live in town or country, you can help to look after garden wildlife by providing food, water and shelter.
 To find out more about encouraging wildlife into your garden, visit the Wild About Gardens website: a joint initiative with the RHS, there's plenty of facts and tips to get you started.
 To encourage invertebrates, amphibians and other wetland wildlife into your garden, try having a wildlife-friendly pond and leaving piles of logs for hibernating animals.

-Hedgehog Myth Buster
+Hedgehog Myth Busters

 It's a common misconception that hedgehogs enjoy a saucer of milk.
 On the contrary, hedgehogs are lactose intolerant and must never be given cows' milk or milk products.
 It can cause severe digestive upset and kill them.